wu-lee/rushkoff-archive/docs/_articles/the-tail-wagging-the-doge.md

 ---
 id: 1099
 title: The Tail Wagging the Doge
-subtitle: How Speculators Prevent Crypto from Working as a Safe Haven
+subtitle: ''
 date: 2022-06-13 00:00:00 -0400
 publication: Medium
-blurb: ''
+blurb: How Speculators Prevent Crypto from Working as a Safe Haven
 notes: ''
 refs: ''
 sources: ''
 img: https://miro.medium.com/max/1400/0*ztja6yNToIZgr7Xx
-slug: ''
+slug: 1099-the-tail-wagging-the-doge
 created_at: 2022-06-21 00:00:00 -0400
 updated_at: 2022-06-21 00:00:00 -0400